History of Stroud Green: Stapleton Hall

 Between 1856 and 1884 Stapleton Hall was occupied by Charles Turner (d.1892), member of a prominent farming family and later of nearby Womersley House.
 The hall had become the Stroud Green Conservative club by 1888, and in 1962 was bought by the club, which still occupied it in 1978.
 In the 1980s it was noted that early-17th century panelling had been reset in a short back wing, and parts of the building may be of that date.
 The main range is probably 18th-century but was re-fronted in the early- or mid-19th century.
 More recent alterations have included the demolition of an annexe towards the street and the addition of a modern clubroom at the rear.

 The house has since been much altered and converted into leasehold apartments, with more newly built in the grounds.
+Gillian Tindall's book Three Houses, Many Lives (2012) describes the history of the house in detail.